 A research valuation methodology must be in place.
-Asset managers may be managing their research consumption data themselves via Excel spreadsheets, building internal systems or through a third-party provider, such Visible Alpha Resource Tracking.
+Asset managers may be managing their research consumption data themselves via Excel spreadsheets, building internal systems or through a third-party provider.
 Either way, it will be increasingly important important for buy-side firms to confidently demonstrate to the regulator their framework for judging the quality of research, with a data-backed evaluation and a quality overlay.

 Justification for your package

 From a sell-side perspective, the popular all-you-can-eat packages (fixed priced bundles of research reports where research usage is not capped) will be ripe for picking over by the regulator.
 That being said, there remains a lack of certainty in how to price research because investment research is more than just written reports – it includes high-touch interactions, such as phone calls, one-on-one meetings and conferences, none of which have been previously priced or contracted up front.

 Where costs have been charged for providing research have plunged to lows of $10,000 in some cases, the FCA will determine whether these packages offered err on the side of an inducement to trade.

 Understanding of what is minor